-For this type of account: Give name and SSN of: 1.
-Individual The Individual Two or more individuals (joint account) other than an account maintained by an FFI The actual owner of the account or, if combined funds, the first individual on the account!
-3. Two or more U.S. persons (joint account maintained by an FFI) Each holder of the account Custodial account of a minor (Uniform Gift to Minors Act) The minor 2 a.
-The usual revocable savings trust (grantor is also trustee) The grantor-trustee 1 b.
-So-called trust account that is not a legal or valid trust under state law The actual owner 3 Sole proprietorship or disregarded entity owned by an individual The owner 3 7.
-Grantor trust filing under Optional Filing Method 1 (see Regulations section 1.671-4(b)(2)(i)(A)) The grantor
+For this type of account: Give name and SSN of: 1. individual The individual Two or more individuals (joint account) other than an account maintained by an FFI The actual owner of the account or, if combined funds, the first individual on the account 1 Two or more U.S. persons joint account maintained by an FFI) Each holder of the account Custodial account of a minor (Uniform Gift to Minors Act) The minor ^a 5. s.
+The usual revocable savings trust (grantor is also trustee) The grantor-trustee 1 So-called trust account that is not a legal or valid trust under state law The actual owner 3 Sole proprietorship or disregarded entity owned by an inclividual The owner ^a Grantor trust filing under Optional Filing Method 1 (see Regulations section 1.671-4(b)(2)(i)(A)) The grantor

-For this type of account: Give name and EIN of: Disregarded entity not owned by an individual The owner 9.
-A valid trust, estate, or pension trust Legal entity 4 10.
-Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation Association, club, religious, charitable, educational, or other tax-exempt organization The organization 12.
+For this type of account: Give name and EIN of Disregarded entity not owned by an individual The owner 9.
+A valid trust, estate, or pension trust Legal entity 4 Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation Association, club, religious, charitable, educational, or other tax-exampt organization The organization 12.
 Partnership or multi-member LLC The partnership 13.
 A broker or registered nominee The broker or nominee 14.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity Grantor trust filing Form 1041 or under the Optional Filing Method 2, requiring Form 1099 (see Regulations section 1.671-4(b)(2)(i)(B)) The trust
+Account with the Department of Agriculture in the name of a public entity (buch as a state or local government, school district, or prison) that receives agricultural program payments The public entity Grantor trust filing Form 1041 or under the Optional Filing Method 2, reculring Form 1099 (see Regulations section 1.671-4(b)(2)(69); The trust

-1List first and circle the name of the person whose number you furnish.
+List first and circle the name of the person whose number you furnish.
 If only one person on a joint account has an SSN, that person's number must be furnished.